 - Establish deadlines — you have to define the deadlines that can’t be postponed or moved and are extremely important for the project success;

 - Choose a software development process model — there is a wide range of software process models in IT, including waterfall, Incremental, Agile, RAD, and many others.

 Each of them defines the working style of a project team and the activities undertaken during the development process.
-As we have realized, the vendor evaluation criteria strongly depend on the project’s scope, requirements flexibility, type of system to be developed.
+As we have realized, the criteria for vendor selection in software engineering strongly depend on the project’s scope, requirements flexibility, type of system to be developed.
 So, what are these criteria?